Shoulder-a-Coffin Kuro: Video game

 Characters from the series appear alongside other Manga Time Kirara characters in the 2019 mobile RPG, Kirara Fantasia.

 Reception

 The first volume of the series was reviewed by Casey Brienza from Anime News Network.
 She gave the volume an overall rating of a C− calling the reading experience "annoying".
 She went on to praise the artwork however, and the color of the pages.
 John Rose from the Fandom Post gave the third and fourth volumes a passing "A" grade, calling them a "phenomenal read" with "gorgeous art".
 Katherine Dacey from PopCultureShock gave the first volume an A− rating.
-She says in her review that the "mixture of melancholy and humor" make for a good read, she also goes on to say that the story is sticks in your mind after you have finished reading it.
+She says in her review that the "mixture of melancholy and humor" makes for a good read, and called it thought-provoking.